ducky4life/ns-login/README.md

    ```
    https://github.com/[github username]/[repo name]/settings/secrets/actions
    ```
+3. enter your main nation as useragent in login.py
 4. edit input.csv and include a list of switchers with a password optionally (default password in secrets will be overridden for a single switcher if a row is in `nation,password` format)
 5. run login.yml by going to
    ```